giseldo/neodataset/README.md

 ## Dataset columns

 - issuekey: User Story ID
-- created: date of the created of the User Story
+- created: Date of the created of the User Story
-- title: title of User Story
+- title: Title of User Story
-- description: description of User Story
+- description: Description of User Story
 - storypoints: Count of the user story informed by the team